cusp-london/Data-Dive-2025/README.md

 ## Challenges

-1. Are buildings' energy efficiency performance affected by certain features, or any other exogenous environment factors? (e.g., building's age, number of floors, materials, roofs, etc.) - contributed by _Dr Georgia Panagiotidou_.
+1. Are buildings' energy efficiency performance affected by certain features, or any other exogenous environment factors?
+   For example, how do factors like the age of housing stock, building materials, roofs, and construction styles affect energy efficiency ratings in different boroughs?
+What policy initiatives have different boroughs in London introduced to improve the energy efficiency of domestic properties?
+Are there disparities in energy efficiency ratings that could exacerbate fuel poverty in certain boroughs?
+To what extent can innovations in construction, such as green building materials and energy-efficient design, be used to improve the energy efficiency of homes in different boroughs?

-2. Are urban parks really playing a role promoting citizens' health? - contributed by _Dr Linus Dietz_.
+2. Are urban parks really playing a role promoting citizens' health?
-3. How the climate risks (e.g., flood, heatwave) affect urban livability? -
-4. How the urban transportation modes can
-**Possible Parks Questions?
-Mentor - Linus Dietz** <br>
+   For example,
 •	How do urban parks improve environmental sustainability and contribute to biodiversity in cities? <br>
 •	What is the impact of urban parks on improving air quality, and how does this benefit respiratory health?<br>
 •	How do parks manage stormwater and help mitigate the effects of urban flooding?<br>